benjamincrozat/content/posts/tailwind-css.md

 ## Introduction

 I've been using Tailwind CSS since 2018 in a plethora of projects.
 I only wrote a few lines of traditional CSS since then.
+Once I got the hang of Tailwind CSS, I couldn't go back.
+So naturally, I have **a lot** to say about it and I hope you will find this big article helpful!

-Once you get the hang of Tailwind CSS, you can't go back.
+**And by the way, if this isn't enough, I can recommend you "[Level up with Tailwind CSS](recommends/level-up-tailwind-css)" from Shruti Balasa, which is way more skilled at Tailwind CSS and CSS in general than I am.
+You won't reget it.**

 ## What is Tailwind CSS?